katahiromz/ShellStudy/README.md

 ## What is `browseui.dll`?

-`browseui.dll` is a component of the Microsoft Windows operating system.
+`browseui.dll` is a component of Windows.
 It stands for "Browse User Interface" and is primarily associated with the graphical user interface (GUI) elements related to browsing files and folders.

 ## What is "shell extension" in Windows?